vishesh9131/TRIGGER.H/README.md

 ## Contributions

 I am a passionate software developer with a deep understanding of C++ and a commitment to delivering efficient and reliable code.
-The creation of the trigger.h header file represents my contribution to providing essential functionality for this project.
+The creation of the TRIGGER.h header file represents my contribution to providing essential functionality for this project.

 ### About Vishesh Yadav

 Vishesh is a skilled software developer with a passion for creating efficient and reliable code.
-With a deep understanding of C++ and software engineering principles, he designed and implemented the `trigger.h` header file to provide essential functionality for the project.
+With a deep understanding of C++ and software engineering principles, he designed and implemented the `TRIGGER.h` header file to provide essential functionality for the project.

 #### Contact Vishesh:

 - GitHub: https://github.com/vishesh9131
 - LinkedIn: www.linkedin.com/in/vishesh-yadav-aa7333192

-Feel free to reach out to Vishesh for any inquiries related to the `trigger.h` file or to discuss potential improvements and collaborations.
+Feel free to reach out to Vishesh for any inquiries related to the `TRIGGER.h` file or to discuss potential improvements and collaborations.
 Your contributions and feedback are highly appreciated.
 ---

 ## License